 Based on the procedures we performed, nothing has come to our attention that causes us to believe that

-- The 2018 non-financial performance indicators of Clariant as described in the scope and subject matter section are not prepared and disclosed in all material respects in accordance with Clariant’s internal guidelines and procedures and the underlying GRI Standards; and
+- The quantitative 2017 sustainability indicators of Clariant as described in the scope and subject matter section are not prepared and disclosed in all material respects in accordance with Clariant’s internal guidelines and procedures and the underlying GRI Standards; and

-- The management and reporting processes to collect and aggregate the data as well as the control environment in relation to the data aggregation are not functioning as design
+- The management and reporting processes to collect and aggregate the data as well as the control environment in relation to the data aggregation are not functioning as designed.

 Dr. Marc Schmidli